Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 Working mainly across music, fashion, and beauty, Sarah’s work has attracted clients such as Marc Jacobs, Monki, Catrice, and Essie.
 But beyond the clients, exhibitions, and magazine publications lies a bigger question: how do you get there, and how do you stay motivated as a full-time artist in a world that can often feel merciless?

 Luka is a Georgian born activist and writer – now living in Amsterdam to avoid further problems if he enters his country.
-Luka will perform a 15-minute talk and visual performance documenting first-hand the erosion of Georgia from democracy to totalitarian state.
+Luka performed a 15-minute talk and visual performance documenting first-hand the erosion of Georgia from democracy to totalitarian state.
 This is a story about how Luka and thousands like him have been fighting to stop Georgia’s descent into authoritarianism and witnessing how this shift was made – step by step.
 It is also a story about hope, creativity and European values.

 Johanne Bruun Rasmussen is part of the creative team at Hello Monday / DEPT®, an agency known for crafting award-winning experiences at the intersection of technology, design, and storytelling.
 Johanne works to combine design, strategy, aesthetics, and innovation in projects that both inspire and engage audiences.